-New leaders struggle with finding their place in this new world of management.
+New leaders struggle with finding their place in this new world.

 - Though they recognize that there are relationships which need to be built with new peers, there’s this confusing, political mine field, and crossing it can feel like trying to navigate around Baltimore with a map of Chicago.